What is Maths Week England for?

 100% NOT!
 A large part of the Maths Week Philosophy is that we recognise and celebrate the autonomy, creativity and professionalism of our teachers.
 Between now and November we will build and curate a list of ideas and a bank of resources for things that have worked well for other people, though, for those who are not yet feeling inspired!

 We already have a maths week in our school; is this just doubling the work?

 If you already have.a maths week, that’s fantastic!
-You can either keep it where it is and just use this site for ideas, or better still move it to coincide with the National event so we are all celebrating mathematics together – it’s entirely up to you, as all school diaries differ, though obviously we hope you will choose the latter option!
+You can either keep it where it is and just use this site for ideas, or better still move it to coincide with the National event from next year onwards so we are all celebrating mathematics together – it’s entirely up to you, as all school diaries differ, though obviously we hope you will choose the latter option!

 Do you have public funding?

 Not yet.
 The DfE probably has enough to worry about this year!
-At the moment Maths Week England is entirely funded by personal donations.
+At the moment Maths Week England is mostly funded by personal donations.
 That’s not to say we are not keen to find backers, but we decided to get the website up and running first before approaching anyone.
 We have received a few small donations from sponsors; see our sponsor page for details.

 Teachers are so busy – do you think there is really an appetite for a National Maths Week, especially in these times of Covid-19?